felixlu/awesome-stars/topics.md

 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [devlive-community/datacap](https://github.com/devlive-community/datacap) - DataCap is integrated software for data transformation, integration, and visualization.
 Support a variety of data sources, file types, big data related database, relational database, NoSQL database, e
 - [sqlchat/sqlchat](https://github.com/sqlchat/sqlchat) - Chat-based SQL Client and Editor for the next decade
+- [OtterMind/Chat2DB](https://github.com/OtterMind/Chat2DB) - Chat2DB is a free, cross-platform, local-first database client and SQL workspace for developers, DBAs, analysts, and data teams.
+Connect to 40+ databases, manage data, edit and run SQL, and use your o
 - [azimuttapp/azimutt](https://github.com/azimuttapp/azimutt) - Explore, document and optimize any database
 - [apecloud/kubeblocks](https://github.com/apecloud/kubeblocks) - KubeBlocks is a Kubernetes Operator designed to manage a variety of databases and streaming systems, including MySQL, PostgreSQL, MongoDB, Redis, RabbitMQ, RocketMQ, and more, within Kubernetes enviro
 - [labring/laf](https://github.com/labring/laf) - Laf is a vibrant cloud development platform that provides essential tools like cloud functions, databases, and storage solutions.
 It enables developers to quickly unleash their creativity and bring in